N-Butylbenzene

-n-Butylbenzene is the organic compound with the formula C_{6}H_{5}C_{4}H_{9}.
+n-Butylbenzene is the organic compound with the formula C10H14|auto=1 or C6H5C4H9.
 Of two isomers of butylbenzene, n-butylbenzene consists of a phenyl group attached to the 1 position of a butyl group.
 It is a slightly greasy, colorless liquid.

 The synthesis of n-butylbenzene by the reaction of chlorobenzene and butylmagnesium bromide was one of the first demonstrations of the Kumada coupling using nickel diphosphine catalysts.
 This mild and efficient process contrasted with older methods.